abergs/docs-playground/src/guide/get-started.md

 ```

 <Badge text="frontend" type="tip"/>
-2. Initiate, client-side, the WebAuthn process to create and store a WebAuthn credential using the returned token ([learn more](js-client)), for example:
+2. Initiate, client-side, the WebAuthn process to create and store a WebAuthn credential using the generated registration token ([learn more](js-client)), for example:

 ```js
 const apiUrl = "https://v3.passwordless.dev";